Jacobus Philippus Snyman: Derdepoort Massacre

-The following day, on the 25th of November, 500 British-armed baKgatla warriors accompanied by British forces commanded by Lieutenant-Colonel G.L.
+The following day, on 25 November 500 British-armed baKgatla warriors accompanied by British forces commanded by Lieutenant-Colonel G.L.
 Holdsworth, attacked a Boer laager at Derdepoort where they killed approximately 20 civilians, looting and kidnapping 17 women and children.
 The attack became known as the Derdepoort Massacre and J.C.C. den Beer Poortugael highlighted Derdepoort as one of the atrocities that should be prosecuted under the Hague Convention.
-General Snyman met with a British officer near Crocodile Pools on the 2nd of December to negotiate the safe return of all the women and children.
+General Snyman met with a British officer near Crocodile Pools on 2 December to negotiate the safe return of all the women and children.

+Overseeing the Siege of Kuruman

+On 26 November, General Snyman requisitioned 700 rifles and ammunition for Field Cornet J.H.
+Visser, who with a fighting force of 400 burghers, lay siege to the administrative settlement of Kuruman.
+The siege ended with the surrender of the British garrison on New Year's Day.
+Twelve British officers and 120 police were captured, among them Captain Bates (Cape Police, formerly Captain British Bechuanaland Police under General Sir Frederick Carrington) and Captain Dennison (Intelligence Department).

 Battling Methuen

 The Western Transvaal involved several strong and mobile Boer commandos with artillery pieces moved about, and an energetic warfare raged between Generals Snyman, Lemmer and De La Rey from the South African Republic and General Metheun, Major General Douglas, Brigadier General Broadwood and Brigadier General Hay (Lord Erroll) from the British Empire.